 Waitrose & Partners livestock and aquaculture schemes have evolved over the last 20 years and are underpinned by an ethos of continuous improvement.
 This includes the regular review of both technical and financial performance, trends in welfare outcomes and investment in research and development.
-These research projects are carried out in partnership with reputable educational establishments providing the opportunity for emerging scientists to work closely with our livestock and aquaculture supply chains.
-In conjunction with our suppliers we monitor a wide range of key welfare performance indicators to ensure continuous improvement for the animals in our own-brand supply chains.
+These research projects are carried out in partnership with reputable stakeholders and research establishments, providing the opportunity for emerging scientists to work closely with our livestock and aquaculture supply chains.